denten-books/plain-text/3-chapter.md

 This stage flattens out the layers of ideas and visual style, to render and to make them visible on screen or page [@furuta_document_1982, 419-20;
 @kimura_structure_1984].
-Similar to Hegel's "universal concrete," the "formatting layer" in the document--object model bridges the gap between ideas and matter.
+Similar to Hegel's "universal concrete," the "formatting layer" in the Document Object Model bridges the gap between ideas and matter.
 Formatting is where ideas connect to physical shape.
 This is a most delicate operation, for in giving shape to abstract ideas formatting does something more notable than mere application of visual style.
 Formatter